 - Go to events and exhibitions that you think customers will attend.

 - Regularly visit major customers if this is cost-effective, to demonstrate that they are a priority.
 Getting to know your customers will help to develop a loyal and trusting relationship

 - Think about involving customers in the development of new products or services.

 Contact customers who have stopped buying, and find out why

 - Assign a skilled person to this task.
 Otherwise lapsed customers tend to give easy answers, such as "you are too expensive", which may hide the real reasons.

 Monitor and analyse the contact you have with customers

-- Keep a record of customer feedback to help you identify problem areas.
+- Keep a record of customer feedback to help you identify common problem areas.

-Unless you listen out for complaints and grumbles, you may be unaware of what you need to improve.
-Only one in ten of all dissatisfied customers ever bothers to complain directly.
+Unless you listen out for grumbles, you may be unaware of what you need to improve.
+Very few dissatisfied customers ever bother to complain directly.

 Give your frontline employees the authority to deal with complaints themselves